-Avalon operates primarily in Canada with a focus on the "Technology Metals" or "Cleantech Materials", including lithium, tantalum, cesium, indium, gallium, germanium, tin, rare earth elements ("REE"), yttrium, and zirconium.
+Avalon operates primarily in Canada with a focus on the "Technology Metals" or "Cleantech Materials", including lithium, rare earth elements ("REEs"), cesium, tin, indium, gallium, germanium, tantalum and zirconium.

-The Company is in various stages of developing three of its five mineral resource properties.
+The Company is in various stages of developing three of its five mineral resource properties with particular emphasis on lithium, cesium and rare earths.
 Avalon continues to evaluate new opportunities with near term development potential such as extracting valuable products from mine wastes using new technologies.
 This is an opportunity the Company has modelled at its East Kemptville Project and is attracting increasing interest from ESG investors and government particularly for rare earth elements.